wilds/angular-schema-form-dynamic-select/README.md

 * Adding watches for the expression would mean having to add one watch for each list item, long lists would mean a huge overhead.
 * Also, there might be use cases where triggering should be triggered by other conditions.
 Or not be triggered for some other reason.

+## The ASFDS controller scope

+One usable property that is set by ASFDS is the options.scope-attribute.

+Its value is the scope of the controller, which provides far-reaching control over ASFDS behavior.

+In the [example](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/blob/master/app.js), the multiselectDynamicAsync's onChange event is implemented so that another ASFDS controller is told to repopulate its select list items when the value is changed.
+This is valuable, for example, when there is too much data or for some other reason, filters are inappropriate.

 ## Defaults and enum
 If a there is a form item that only has type "string" defined, but has an enum value, then a single select will be shown for that value.